fplab/pattern-artifacts/incon-sat/README.md

 dune utop src
 ```

-Within the top-level, bring the functions into scope with `open Incon;;`, and you may check exhaustiveness and redundancy as follows.
+Within the top-level, bring the functions into scope with `open Incon;;`, and you may check exhaustiveness and redundancy as follows. `is_exhaustive` returns `false` iff the argument constraint is necessarily inexhaustive; `is_redundant` returns true iff the first argument constraint is necessarily redundant with respect to the second argument constraint.

 - `Inl x` and `Inr ??` may be exhaustive.